SOULS-TAMU/kkt-hardnet/README.md

 **Physics-Informed Neural Networks with Hard Nonlinear Equality and Inequality Constraints**

-This repository contains the official implementation of our paper:
+This repository contains the official implementation of KKT-Hardnet.
 📄 **Paper:** [Physics-Informed Neural Networks with Hard Nonlinear Equality and Inequality Constraints](https://arxiv.org/abs/2507.08124)